Become a better photographer and stop using your camera's "Auto" mode in 1 evening.

 Bring whichever camera you currently own.
 No need to buy anything special or fancy for this class.
 We explain the differences between simple point & shoot cameras and DSLRs, so you'll be better informed about what kind of camera to buy, should you decide to upgrade your current one.

 What else should I bring to class?

 Anything you need to take notes on (pen, paper, iPad, laptop etc) and a snack or drink.

 Have more questions?
 Please shoot us an email for a quick response (faster than calling, leaving a voicemail and waiting to hear back).

-We're a photography studio and fine art gallery in the San Francisco Bay Area.
+We're a photography studio and fine art gallery located in San Francisco, Los Angeles and Houston, TX.